knative/docs/docs/serving/using-auto-tls.md

 1. Using HTTP-01 challenge

     - In this type, your cluster does not need to be able to talk to your DNS server.
-You just need to map your domain to the IP of the cluser ingress.
+You must map your domain to the IP of the cluser ingress.
     - When using HTTP-01 challenge, **a certificate will be provisioned per Knative Service.**
     - **HTTP-01 does not support provisioning a certificate per namespace.**